How to drive Dynamixel AX-12A servos (with a RaspberryPi)

 Turns out the timing between sending a command and getting its response is pretty critical and sensitive.

-Some amount of time was spent tweaking delay values to minimize the number of dropped commands, but I feel like there might still be some issues with this aspect of the library.
-Iā€™m still not sure what causes some commands to never get to the motors (it might have something to do with the timing of the Rx/Tx direction signal), but for now I can decrease the number of missed commands by catching a timeout exception in the Python serial library, and resending the command.
+I dedicated time to adjusting delay values in order to reduce dropped commands, but I believe there may still be issues with this part of the library.
+I am uncertain about why certain commands do not reach the motors, possibly due to the timing of the Rx/Tx signal.
+However, I can reduce missed commands by detecting a timeout exception in the Python serial library and resending the command.

 Step 6: More Links